Gain Knowledge & Skills in Environmental Restoration

 - reducing household waste

-- domestic transport and its affect on pollution
+- domestic transport and its effect on pollution

 - building materials and their environmental impact.